-DAYTON -- I purchased two 'office depot' brand print cartridges for my Lexmark printer.
+DAYTON -- I purchased two 'Office Depot' brand print cartridges for my Lexmark printer.
 Good price at the time so I kept them till I needed a new cartridge in the printer.
 Neither worked.
 The printer said 'not a recognizable' cartridge.
 By this time I no longer had the receipt.
 They took one back but not the second cause I did not have the original packing material.
 Two days later I returned with the packing material; now they said the cartridge was no longer in their 'system' and could not take it back.

 I recently ordered a desk from Office Depot and have since found that their delivery service and customer service are both worthless.
 The delivery date was supposed to be March 23rd and it is now pushed back to the 31st because someone forgot to load it on the truck today.
 Their delivery vendor only solution was to schedule it 7 days out.
 The customer service agent I contacted at the Office Depot started the conversation off with “It's only an estimate” and “it wasn't in stock” so they could not deliver it – then just kept repeating himself.

 Too bad the warehouse already told me that it was in-stock and just wasn't loaded.
 The supervisor was not much either – she did finally open a complaint after a prolonged conversation but offered me no help at all in resolving this.
 DO NOT ORDER furniture that is delivered by truck and not by UPS or FedEx – the delivery vendor (Excel Direct) is worthless and does not care about its customer's delivery.

 NASHVILLE, TENNESSEE -- I went to Harding Road, Nashville, TN location.
 First of all, finding the small sign that said shipping starts here was a chore.
 The young woman who came to my aid in a few moments was so smelly that I was sick to my stomach.
 It seemed to be dirty hair/scalp smell.
-I was not given any options except a computer screen popped around to me and said "fill in your information".
+I was not given any options except a computer screen popped around to me and said "fill in your information."
 I tried and kept messing up and I told the smelly girl, "You'll have to help me.
 I keep messing up."
 This was a long typing process.
 What do they do when someone is not a good typer?
 It was not a good process.

 Most just DO NOT CARE ABOUT YOU AFTER the sale.
 I have gotten the "run around" from them for almost a month.
 The following are the phone numbers I have been given or transferred to after I recontacted the selling store because the product broke while under the warranty.
-The selling stores telephone number is 1-909-463-1262.
+The selling store's telephone number is 1-909-463-1262.

 Yet, there is one person who clearly went above and aboard.
-Her name is Jenna who helped me, and even remembered my previous call.
-She informed me that she sent the "gift card" for approval and said to call her back if it is not received within a certain date.
-Jenna's telephone is 1-800-949-974, which is an Office depot customer care number, a host of numbers that Office Depot has.
+Her name is ** who helped me, and even remembered my previous call.
+She informed me that she sent the "gift card" for approval and said to call her back if it is not received within a certain date. **'s telephone is 1-800-949-974, which is an Office Depot customer care number, a host of numbers that Office Depot has.
 She put my mind to ease and spoke to me as if I mattered.
 I would have asked her to marry me but my wife, my awesome, beautiful wife, would not care for me to ask that question!!! ** breathed "life" back into my confidence in Office Depot.
 Now, on to solve other problems...

-I call Visa and they say everything is fine, in fact they call office depot for me and then passes me off to another office depot CSR.
+I call Visa and they say everything is fine, in fact they call Office Depot for me and then passes me off to another office depot CSR.
 The guy can't fix the problem and says I will be getting a call in 4 hours from their solutions team.
 Didn't get the call again.
 I call again the next day and switch the credit card.
 The new CSR finally fesses up and says the calculators are out of stock and won't backorder them for me.
 I go online and voila, the same calculators are in stock and ready to ship at the higher price.

 Office Depot has conned me two or three times now when I receive these amazing coupons offering 30% off for a purchase over $100.
 The coupon has a fine print which is very hard to read and understand with numbers and dates and codes.
 I couldn't figure it out.
 But each time I've gone in with this coupon, I spend 30 minutes picking out the right item, wait in line, get to the register and find out the coupon does not apply.
 So I spend the $100 and walk out to my car, disgusted with myself.

 Well, I was just conned out of $200 on an external hard drive (when the coupon didn't apply) and finally drove back and returned the item.
-I then went to Walmart and bought the same thing for $150.
+I then went to Wal-Mart and bought the same thing for $150.
 Is it legal to advertise a big sale but not let the coupon apply to?

 I received a coupon from Office Depot for free installation of Windows 7 (value of $99.99).
 There is no disclaimer that the customer will have to BUY the product first before having it installed.
-I believe many customers will be deceived into thinking that they are getting windows 7 for free, therefore will take the time to travel to the store, only to find out that the coupon was only intended to have someone put the CD Rom in the computer and hit "run" and "next."
+I believe many customers will be deceived into thinking that they are getting Windows 7 for free, therefore will take the time to travel to the store, only to find out that the coupon was only intended to have someone put the CD Rom in the computer and hit "run" and "next."
 Big deal.
 How deceptive.
 I'm disgusted with them and don't plan to buy anything from them anytime soon.

 I got the TV home and the volume was not loud enough for our use.
 I packed it back neatly and promptly took it back to the store.
-When I entered the store, that days clerk intercepted me and immediately stated was I aware that I could only exchange merchandise, that refunds are not allowed.
+When I entered the store, that day's clerk intercepted me and immediately stated was I aware that I could only exchange merchandise, that refunds are not allowed.
 (It is clear that this is a frequent problem as the clerk was more than prepared to advise me when I came through the door.)
 I read the tape more closely and told him my dilemma.
 He simply restated the store policy.
 I have learned my lesson, and will not buy anything electronic from this sleazy operation again!!
 BUYERS BEWARE!!!

 Just spent the whole day visiting Office Depot, Office Max, Staples and Wilson Jones/ACCO in retail stores and/or on the web.
 The company I work for uses the 8-Tab Insertable Dividers (Avery's item# 11102 or similar) when creating files for our clients.
 Once that client is gone it is re-used for a new client.
 So we don't need to purchase new dividers.
 We just need the paper label tabs that are inserted into the divider.
 NONE of the retailers, including AVERY, will sell those label tabs separately.
 THEY MAKE YOU PURCHASE THE DIVIDERS ALL OVER AGAIN, JUST TO GET THE PAPER LABEL/TABS.